From a Wealthy Palace to a Wilderness Pasture

 February 9 - Nº 40 Exodus 2:11-22

 Are you able to be content regardless of what God gives or takes away?
 Are you willing to stand up for what is right even if it means losing everything you’ve worked so hard to gain?
-If that happens, God has a “better” place for you to serve Him.
+If that happens, God has a “better” place for you to serve Him and a much bigger plan for your life.